larryv/quasiqwertyrc-vim/README.markdown

 # quasiqwertyrc-vim #

-This is a Vim plugin that I used to use with the [Colemak](https://colemak.com) keyboard layout.
+This is an unmaintained Vim plugin that I used to use with the [Colemak](https://colemak.com) keyboard layout.
 You probably shouldn't use it.